MemeLabs/chat-gui/README.md

 Source code for the chat client at [strims.gg](https://chat.strims.gg/) This is a work in progress!

+### Install node.js
+Visit https://nodejs.org/ and install the package to be able to use npm

 #### Install the node dependencies

 ```bash